janphilippfranken/scai/README.md

 As Large Language Models (LLMs) advance, human-dependent fine-tuning techniques like RLHF [e.g. [1](https://proceedings.neurips.cc/paper_files/paper/2017/file/d5e2c0adad503c91f91df240d0cd4e49-Paper.pdf), [2](https://proceedings.neurips.cc/paper_files/paper/2022/file/b1efde53be364a73914f58805a001731-Paper-Conference.pdf)] are becoming less effective [e.g. [3](https://arxiv.org/pdf/1606.06565.pdf), [4](https://arxiv.org/pdf/2304.00612.pdf)].
 This necessitates the adoption of self-improvement methods such as Constitutional AI [[5](https://arxiv.org/pdf/2212.08073.pdf)], which combine AI-supervised fine-tuning with RLAIF for the development of helpful, harmless, and honest language agents like Claude.

-#### 🧘🏾‍♀️ Our Proposal: A (Decentralized?)
-Simulator for Learning AI Constitutions with Meta-Prompt
+#### 🧘🏾‍♀️ Our Proposal: A (Decentralized) Simulator for Learning AI Constitutions with Meta-Prompt
+The details within the 'constitutions' employed in paradigms like [Constitutional AI](https://www.anthropic.com/index/claudes-constitution) are increasingly important for defining the values, behavioral bounds, and capabilities of LLMs.
+These have previously been developed top-down and in isolation.
+We offer a democratic alternative: Social Contract AI (SCAI), an open-ended platform enabling multiple (simulated) users to interact and collaboratively define a model's constitution via meta-prompt.
+We explain the construction of our simulator and demonstrate its potential for exploring trade-offs between users (with crowd-sourced personas), eliciting subtle constitutional aspects, and evaluating different utility metrics.

 ### 📂 Repro structure